robocorp/actions-cookbook/deploy-render/README.md

 ## Deploy

-Once everything is setup, commit your changes and at Render dashboard create a new [Web service](https://docs.render.com/web-services) and connect to your Action Server repository.
+Once everything is setup, commit your changes and in Render dashboard create a new [Web service](https://docs.render.com/web-services) and connect it to your Action Server repository.

-Follow the instructions and setup the `ACTION_SERVER_KEY` with a secure private key for teh Action Server.
+Follow the instructions and don't forget to setup the `ACTION_SERVER_KEY` Environment Variable with a secure private key for the Action Server use.

 > [!NOTE]
 > Protect and remember the API key – you will need it when setting up your AI application